How does the university communicate with students?

 Do students have to maintain certain grades or GPA to remain in the program?

 All students must meet grade and cumulative and college GPA requirements for academic progress.
-See engineering policies and procedures for detailed information.

 Students who do not meet academic progress policies may be required to withdraw from the engineering program for academic reasons.